markmarijnissen/cordova-app-loader/README.md

 ### Flexibility

-Yes, you need to include four files ([bootstrap.js](https://raw.githubusercontent.com/markmarijnissen/cordova-app-loader/master/bootstrap.js), [a Promise library](https://raw.githubusercontent.com/RubenVerborgh/promiscuous/master/promiscuous.js), [CordovaPromiseFS.js](https://github.com/markmarijnissen/cordova-app-loader/blob/master/www/lib/CordovaPromiseFS.js) and [CordovaAppLoader.js](https://raw.githubusercontent.com/markmarijnissen/cordova-app-loader/master/www/lib/CordovaAppLoader.js)) - but is is to create flexibility.
+Yes, you need to include four files ([bootstrap.js](https://raw.githubusercontent.com/markmarijnissen/cordova-app-loader/master/bootstrap.js), [a Promise library](https://raw.githubusercontent.com/RubenVerborgh/promiscuous/master/promiscuous.js), [CordovaPromiseFS.js](https://github.com/markmarijnissen/cordova-app-loader/blob/master/www/lib/CordovaPromiseFS.js) and [CordovaAppLoader.js](https://raw.githubusercontent.com/markmarijnissen/cordova-app-loader/master/www/lib/CordovaAppLoader.js)) - but this is to create flexibility.

-* I don't want to enfore a particular Promise library.
-This is why need to pass a `Promise` to `CordovaPromiseFS`
+* I don't want to enforce a particular Promise library.
-* I want to use a single `CordovaPromiseFS` instance for the entire app.
-This is why `CordovaAppLoader` does not create one for you.
-(You pass the instance as an option to `CordovaAppLoader`). (**TODO:** Instantiate default CordovaPromiseFS when not given an instance?)
+* I want to reuse a single `CordovaPromiseFS` instance for the entire app.
-* The **bootstrap.js** file cannot be updated.
-This is why it needs to be a minimal script/css loader.
-Also, you can use **bootstrap.js** without CordovaAppLoader if you point it to a remote manifest (and you load online files instead of cached files).
+* The **bootstrap.js** file cannot be updated, so it needs to be a minimal script/css loader.
+* `download()` can slow down performance and `update()` can interrupt the user - you need to decide yourself you want to handle this.

+If you don't care about this, you can use [autoupdate.js](https://raw.githubusercontent.com/markmarijnissen/cordova-app-loader/master/www/autoupdate.js) as describe in QuickStart above.

 ### More to be considered?